Gargoyle (comics): Gargoyle II (Isaac Christians)

 Christians' life force came to reside in a crystal talisman.
 He reconciled with the spirit of Moondragon, and journeyed with Pamela Douglas to Titan, where he witnessed the rebirth of Moondragon.
 The former Defender known as Cloud created a new body for Christians, with the ability to switch between his gargoyle and human forms at will.

 Alongside the Presence, Starlight, Jack of Hearts, and others, he returned to Earth from the Stranger's laboratory world.

-When the final confrontation between Gabriel, Devil Hunter, and Hellstrom left Gabriel irretrievably insane, only capable of babbling incoherently, Hellstrom left him in the care of the Gargoyle.
+When the final confrontation between Gabriel, Devil Hunter, and Daimon Hellstrom left Gabriel irretrievably insane, only capable of babbling incoherently, Hellstrom left him in the care of the Gargoyle.

 Following the "Civil War" storyline, Christians was one of the registered superhumans seen in Avengers: The Initiative #1.
-He was shown flying in an attack against HYDRA; this helped save the President from an assassination attempt.
+He was shown flying in an attack against Hydra; this helped save the President from an assassination attempt.
 He is shown in battle against KIA.
 Gargoyle was also seen aiding Hellcat.
 He ignored Nighthawk's offer to join the Last Defenders and remained at Camp Hammond to serve as an instructor training the Initiative cadets before retiring.
 He returns to assist in defeating a deranged copy of Thor called 'Ragnarok'.

-Alyosha Kravinoff later captured Gargoyle and placed him in his zoo for animal-themed superhumans which also consisted of Bushmaster, Tiger Shark, Kangaroo, Aragorn (the version that was owned by the Vatican Black Knight), Vulture, Mongoose, Man-Bull, Dragon Man, Swarm, Mandrill, Grizzly, Frog-Man, and Rhino.
+Alyosha Kravinoff later captured Gargoyle and placed him in his zoo for animal-themed superhumans alongside Bushmaster, Tiger Shark, Kangaroo, Aragorn, Vulture, Mongoose, Man-Bull, Dragon Man, Swarm, Mandrill, Grizzly, Frog-Man, and Rhino.

 Isaac Christians later opened up a restaurant called Isaac's Oysters in Greenwich with Eugene Patilio as his busboy.
 Both of them were approached by Iron Man for help in rescuing James Rhodes from Korvac.